Child servants a blot on Haiti's abolitionist past

 "Many children lost their families.
 They didn't have a place to sleep and have someone to take care of them.
 And they met people who put them in domestic servitude," said Marline Mondesir, who founded a refuge for restavek children.

-The International Labour Organisation estimates that one in 10 Haitian children is a restavek - across the country that amounts to around 300,000 individuals.
+The International Labor Organization estimates that one in 10 Haitian children is a restavek - across the country that amounts to around 300,000 individuals.

 REFUGE

-For Denois, four years of verbal and physical abuse finally ended when a concerned neighbour put her in touch with Haiti's social services, which referred her to the Action Centre for Development.
+For Denois, four years of verbal and physical abuse finally ended when a concerned neighbor put her in touch with Haiti's social services, which referred her to the Action Centre for Development.

 An hour's drive from Port-au-Prince, the refuge is home to nearly 100 former restaveks and street children.